DevLUp-UF/Fall-2023-Project/README.md

 <h1 align="left">DevLUp UF Fall Semester Project</h1>
 <h3 align="left">Project Name</h3>

 <p> This repository will be used to help teach the basics of making a 🍇Game Jam🍇 game using the Unity Game Engine.
 We will be imitating the gameplay loop of 🧛‍♀️Vampire Survivors🧛‍♀️ to show how to create a fun game quickly using clever game design!
-We will have the recordings for all of our workshops using this repo on our [YouTube playlist] (https://www.youtube.com/playlist?list=PLLNSCYPp4AU8wagUDoaecQUfqHTM-BhMf)!
+We will have the recordings for all of our workshops using this repo on our [YouTube playlist](https://www.youtube.com/playlist?list=PLLNSCYPp4AU8wagUDoaecQUfqHTM-BhMf)!
 </p>

 <h3 align="left">Connect with us!</h3>